 Additional precautions for in-person visits:

-Coming by yourself is ideal, but if that is not possible, please limit to one support person and do not bring children.
-If you must bring your children, consider having another caregiver sit with them in the car.
-Special exceptions can be made with staff permissions.
+- Coming by yourself is ideal, but if that is not possible, please limit to one support person and do not bring children.
+Your support person will be asked to wait in their vehicle, and we can video conference or call them into the visit if needed.

 If you are planning a hospital birth at Vanderbilt or if you need to transfer to the hospital in labor, you will be cared for by the Vanderbilt Nurse-Midwives.
-This decision was made by clinical leadership at Vanderbilt to minimize risk for all clients in labor.
 Your birth plans will be honored and you will be well-cared for by this compassionate team of midwives.

 Postpartum visits after delivery will be done in the center to reduce the chance of viral exposure.
-This is temporary, and we will return to doing home-based postpartum visits when it is safe to do so.
+We will return to doing home-based postpartum visits when it is safe to do so.